 Warning signs of pulmonary embolism.
 The warning signs that a blood clot has traveled to your lung include:

 A common cause of infection following total knee replacement surgery is from bacteria that enter the bloodstream during dental procedures, urinary tract infections, or skin infections.
 These bacteria can lodge around your knee replacement and cause an infection.

 After knee replacement, patients with certain risk factors may need to take antibiotics prior to dental work, including dental cleanings, or before any surgical procedure that could allow bacteria to enter the bloodstream.
-Your orthopaedic surgeon will discuss with you whether taking preventive antibiotics before dental procedures is needed in your situation.
+Your orthopaedic surgeon will discuss with you whether you need to take preventive antibiotics before dental procedures.